Benedictine Women Service Corps (BWSC)

-She is serving at St. Gertrude’s, a Benedictine monastery in Ridgely, Maryland.
-Ashley assists at the Sisters' school for children and adults with developmental disabilities, and at The Barn, an outreach program for people living in poverty in the surrounding area.
+She served at St. Gertrude’s, a Benedictine monastery in Ridgely, Maryland.
+Ashley assisted at the Sisters' school for children and adults with developmental disabilities, and at The Barn, an outreach program for people living in poverty in the surrounding area.

 To learn more about Ashley's experiences, read her blog: Ashley's blog

 We are proud of Ashley and her willingness to represent us as a past member of the BWSC.

 Left to right: Ashley Irons, Jana Graczyk, Sarah Schwalbach and Maggie Niebur

 Four graduates from the Class of 2011 at the College of Saint Benedict have returned from Puerto Rico and Tanzania where they served as volunteers for the Benedictine Women's Service Corps.
 The program is a ministry of the Sisters of the Order of Saint Benedict in St. Joseph, Minnesota.